ga-wdi-boston/ruby-vs-js-array-methods-study/README.md

 By the end of this, developers should be able to:

 -   Explain the differences between JavaScript and Ruby array iteration methods.
--   Contrast passing inline code as blocks or symbols in Ruby with passing inline code as anonymous or named functions in JavaScript.
+-   Compare and contrast functions that parse CSV files in JS and Ruby

 ## Instructions